Email FacebookTwitterMenu burgerClose thin

 Tenancy agreement

 TBE lets spouses jointly own property while establishing certain financial protections, survivorship and equal ownership.
 Though similar to joint ownership, TBE requires owners to be married to one another at the time the property is deeded.
 Property held in TBE cannot be sold, transferred, conveyed, developed or improved without the consent of the other owner, meaning a divorce could complicate things.
-While half of the states in the U.S. don’t offer tenancy by the entirety, some automatically designate property as TBE if it’s purchased jointly by spouses.
-TBE also offers certain liability protections and survivorship benefits.
+While half of the states in the U.S. don’t offer tenancy by the entirety, some automatically designate the property as TBE if it’s purchased jointly by spouses.

 Tips for Tenancy by the Entirety

 • Consider working with a financial advisor as you do your estate planning.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Edwin Tan, ©iStock.com/AndreyPopov, ©iStock.com/designer491